tkemmer/ImplicitArrays.jl/README.md

-# Fancy Arrays for Julia
+# Implicit Arrays for Julia